Discover 16 amazing beauty benefits of tea tree essential oil for skin, hair & more in this article!

 To energize your scalp and stimulate hair growth, use tea tree oil.
 It helps increase blood circulation to the scalp which ensures each and every hair follicle receives nutrient rich blood to foster growth of healthy hairs.
 Tea tree essential oil also protects the hair follicles from follicular inflammation, stimulate blood flow and act as a solvent which will dissolve stale oils.
 All these will ensure a clean, healthy scalp and enhance hair growth.
 Do this hot oil treatment weekly for hair growth:

 - Hot Oil Treatment: Lightly warm 1 tbsp castor oil and 1 tbsp jojoba oil in a small glass bowl.
 Make sure it’s a comfortable temperature!
 Don’t get it too hot to hurt your skin!
 Now add 6 drops of tea tree essential oil to the warm oil and mix well.
 Apply this all over your scalp.
 Then massage your head for a minute.
 Tie your hair up and throw on a shower cap.
 Wash your hair as usual after 1-2 hours.
 Use a natural non-sulfate shampoo.

 8. Eliminates Dandruff

 As an anti-fungal agent, tea tree oil fights off dandruff and other scalp fungal and bacterial infections.
 To eliminate dandruff from your scalp, fully saturate it with a mixture of coconut oil and tea tree oil as follows:

-- Anti-Dandruff Shampoo: In an old shampoo bottle, pour in ½ cup distilled water, 1 tsp vegetable glycerin, 1 tsp jojoba oil, ¼ cup of liquid castile soap and 15 drops of tea tree essential oil.
+- Anti-Dandruff Shampoo: In an applicator bottle, pour in ½ cup distilled water, 1 tsp vegetable glycerin, 1 tsp jojoba oil, ¼ cup of liquid castile soap and 15 drops of tea tree essential oil.
 Cap tightly and shake gently to combine.
 Use in place of your regular shampoo.